igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 Value: 0x1057 (if this document is approved)

-Parameter Name: loss_bits
+Parameter Name: network_troubleshooting

-Specification: Indicates that the endpoint supports loss bits.
+Specification: Indicates that the endpoint supports network_troubleshooting.
    An endpoint that advertises this transport parameter can receive loss bits.
    An endpoint that advertises this transport parameter with value 1 can also send loss bits.

 # Change Log